menu

 Living in California

 California is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,074 people and two associated neighborhoods, California is the 277th largest community in Pennsylvania.
-California has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+California has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-The education level of California citizens is a little higher than the average for US cities and towns: 24.90% of adults in California have at least a bachelor's degree.
+The citizens of California are slightly better educated than the national average of 21.84% for all cities and towns, with 24.90% of adults in California having a bachelor's degree or advanced degree.

 The per capita income in California in 2018 was $21,658, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $86,632 for a family of four.
 However, California contains both very wealthy and poor people as well.